unraid/docs/docs/legacy/FAQ/Parity.md

 At these times, all of the disks (including parity) are read to reconstruct the data to be written to the target disk.
-As the sum of the bits is always even, unRAID can reconstruct any ONE missing piece of data (the parity or a data disk), as long as the other pieces are correct.
+As the sum of the bits is always even, Unraid can reconstruct any ONE missing piece of data (the parity or a data disk), as long as the other pieces are correct.